hmdebenque/blog-perso/content/page/about.md

 comments = false
 +++

-Hello, my name is Henri and I'm a developer.
+Hello, my name is Henri, and I'm a developer.
-I focus mainly on Java and Spring boot stack and I'll be writing on this website about my technical experiences.
+I focus mainly on Java and Spring boot stack, and I'll be writing on this website about my technical experiences.